People Power, Our Power

 The People Power, Our Power movement (also known as the People Power Movement) is a resistance pressure group in Uganda.
-It is led by Robert Kyagulanyi Ssentamu, also known as Bobi Wine, who is the MP for Kyadondo East constituency.
+It is led by Robert Kyagulanyi Ssentamu, also known as Bobi Wine, who was the MP for Kyadondo East constituency.
 The movement seeks to unite Ugandans on issues such as ending human rights abuse, corruption and redefining the rule of law, with a focus on young Ugandans.
 The movement was primarily sparked by civil unrest with Yoweri Museveni's extended presidency, after he announced plans to extend his third-longest tenure in Africa by seeking re-election in 2021.

 Origin and foundation

 Taking a stand

 People Power, Our Power first entered the international spotlight in 2017, when singer and social influencer Robert Kyagulanyi Ssentamu (otherwise known as Bobi Wine) announced his candidacy for the Kyadondo East seat of the Ugandan parliament.

 After the main opposition to the ruling Democratic Party (DP), the Forum for Democratic Change (FDC), declined Kyagulanyi's application to run on their ticket, he ran as an independent candidate.
 Kyagulanyi went on to defeat both parties in the by-election, receiving more than four times the total votes of his NRM opponent.

 Kyagulanyi had begun including political messages in his music even before he ran for election, voicing his thoughts on the upcoming 2016 election through his song Situka:

 When our leaders have become misleaders and mentors have become tormentors, when freedom of expression becomes the target of oppression, opposition becomes our position.